TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sockets.rst

 Now we come to the major stumbling block of sockets - ``send`` and ``recv`` operate on the network buffers.
-They do not necessarily handle all the bytes you hand them (or expect from them), because their major focus is handling the network buffers.
+They do not necessarily handle all the bytes you hand them (or expect kutoka them), because their major focus is handling the network buffers.
 In general, they return when the associated network buffers have been filled (``send``) or emptied (``recv``).
 They then tell you how many bytes they handled.
 It is *your* responsibility to call them again until your message has